Dhaka-9

-Dhaka-9 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024 the constituency is vacant.
+Dhaka-9 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Habibur Rashid Habib of the Bangladesh Nationalist Party.

 Boundaries

-The constituency encompasses Dhaka South City Corporation wards 1, 2, 3, 4, 5, 6, 7 and three union parishads of Khilgaon and Sabujbagh thanas: Dakshingaon, Manda, and Nasirabad.
+The constituency encompasses Dhaka South City Corporation wards 1 through 7, and three union parishads of Khilgaon and Sabujbagh thanas: Dakshingaon, Manda, and Nasirabad.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting added 7 new seats to the Dhaka metropolitan area, increasing the number of constituencies in the capital from 8 to 15, and altered the boundaries of the constituency.